zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_crypto_attachment_module.rst

     <tr>
     <td>crypto_configuration</td>
     <td>
         <div>For <code>state=detached|attached|facts</code>, a dictionary with the crypto configuration of the partition after the changes applied by the module.
-Key is the partition name, and value is a dictionary with key 'adapters' which is a list of adapter names, and key 'domains' which is a dictionary of domain: access mode.</div>
+Key is the partition name, and value is a dictionary with keys: - 'adapters': attached adapters, as a dict of key: adapter name, value: dict of adapter properties; - 'domain_config': attached domains, as a dict of key: domain index, value: access mode ('control' or 'usage'); - 'usage_domains': domains attached in usage mode, as a list of domain index numbers; - 'control_domains': domains attached in control mode, as a list of domain index numbers.</div>
     </td>
     <td align=center>success</td>
     <td align=center>dict</td>
     <td align=center><code>{
       "part-1": {
-        "adapters": ["adapter 1", "adapter 2"],
+        "adapters": {
+          "adapter 1": {
+            "type": "crypto",
+            ...
+          }
+        },
-        "domains": {
+        "domain_config": {
           "0": "usage",
           "1": "control",
-          ...
+          "2": "control"
         }
+        "usage_domains": [0],
+        "control_domains": [1, 2]
       }
     }</code>
     </td>